Whoomp! (There It Is): Background

-A representative from Mercury Records suggested that the best person to promote music from the southern bass genre was one-time Stax Records mogul Al Bell, head of Bellmark Records.
+A representative from Mercury Records suggested that Tag Team should pitch their song to former Stax Records mogul Al Bell, the founder of struggling independent label Bellmark Records.
 Glenn reached out to Bell, who agreed to sign Tag Team without even hearing the song.
 Bell reportedly told Glenn, "I don’t need to hear the record.
 I hear it in your spirit."

-A similar song, "Whoot, There It Is", was released by the Miami-based group 95 South a month prior to Tag Team's "Whoomp!"
-Both groups' record companies maintained that the similarities were a coincidence, as the phrase, "Whoomp (or whoot), there it is", was a common expression used by dancers in Atlanta and Miami nightclubs that members from both groups frequented.
-Arsenio Hall hosted both groups on his television show to perform their versions of the songs and let viewers vote on their favorite by calling a 900 number to donate money to the relief effort for the 1993 Midwest floods.

-The phrase "Whoomp!
-There it is!" has come to mean something similar to "Look at that!".
-It is intended to encourage "positive partying".
-Tag Team has explained that the phrase refers to "anything that one agrees with on a positive level."

 Reception

-The song was praised by critics for its positive and uplifting tone.
-Within months of its release, "Whoomp!" reached the top position on the Billboard Hot R&B/Hip-Hop chart.
+The song was praised by critics for its positive and uplifting tone at a time when rap music was associated with violence, crime, and political militancy.
+Within months of its release, "Whoomp!" reached the top position on the US Billboard Hot R&B/Hip-Hop chart.
 The record held the #2 spot on the Hot 100 for seven consecutive weeks and reached platinum status.
 In February 1994, it received its fourth platinum certification.

 "Whoomp!
 (There It Is)" received an award in the category for "Best Rap 12-inch" at the 1994 WMC International Dance Music Awards in the US.
+Same year, it won an Kids' Choice Award in the category for "Favorite Song".
 It was rated #97 in VH1's 100 Greatest One-Hit Wonders.
 The song is listed at #58 on "Billboard's Greatest Songs of all time".
 "Whoomp" has been called "da bomb party song" of the 1990s by Atlanta magazine and "among the country's most commercially successful singles of all time."
+In February 2024, Billboard ranked it number 14 in their "The 100 Greatest Jock Jams of All Time".